zaclummys/apex-by-example/horizontal-slicing/README.md

 ## Presentation Layer

-The presentation layer is responsible for handling outside interactions, such as Lightning Web Components, Visualforce Pages, and Flow.
+The presentation layer is responsible for handling interactions with the outside world, such as Lightning Web Components, Visualforce Pages, Flows and Inbound Callouts.
 It receives requests, passes them to the application layer, and handles the responses.
 The presentation layer should be thin and focused on translating user input into a format that can be understood by the application layer and vice versa.
 It is typically implemented as a `Controller`, `Handler` or `REST` class.

 Let's say we have a simple real estate application that allows users to update the address of a property.
 The presentation layer would look like this: